pgiardiniere/personal-site/src/lib/posts/draft-initial-release.md

 #### Drafts

 Drafts are important to me - since I started blogging in University I've come to rely on writing markdown as a place to organize my thinking.
-Being able to seamlessly include links, figures, math, and more in one place I've found to be a very powerful .
+Being able to seamlessly include links, figures, math, and more in one place I've found to be very powerful.

-Since these markdown files include Svelte HTML escapes & custom functionality, I need to have them rendered to the site for the full effect, which is easy - just an `npm run dev` command away.
-But those drafts must not be published to the final site when `npm run build` is executed.
+Since these markdown files include Svelte markup escapes & custom functionality, I need to have them rendered to the site for the full effect, which is easy - just spin up the dev server.
+But those drafts must not be published to the final site when a build is executed.

-I would have like to just tell the Svelte compiler to ignore it, but there's not quite an option for that anymore (not with the static adapter anyway).
-I found a discussion (TODO: Link) about this same issue, and found that unfortunately the best workflow is another workaround.

-TODO: Finish.
-IF section goes too long, simply update & link the readme.md in drafts folder on GitHub for this repo.
+Since SvelteKit 1.0's release, you [cannot configure the compiler to ignore routes](https://stackoverflow.com/a/69457826), so ultimately I wrote a solution outside the framework just utilizing nodejs to move the files around before builds and hooked it straight into my package.json to ensure it doesn't require additional thought.
+You can read more about the implementation [here](https://github.com/pgiardiniere/personal-site/blob/main/drafts/README.md) if you're interested.

 #### Swap Static Adapter for Cloudflare Adapter